Cairns Champion of the Underdog

 Blackfellow Creek

-Champion of the Underdog » Cairns » Blackfellow Creek now Bana Gindarja Creek
+Cairns and Tropical Gardening » Cairns » Blackfellow Creek now Bana Gindarja

-Blackfellow Creek is in Edmonton in tropical Far North Queensland.
-It is in the traditional country of the Gimuy Walubara Yidinji people.
+Blackfellow Creek was in Edmonton in tropical Far North Queensland, in the traditional country of the Gimuy Walubara Yidinji people.

-Local and State officials proposed that the name of Blackfellow Creek be changed to honor Indigenous history and culture, providing more accurate representation of local Indigenous peoples.
+Led by local leaders Gudju Gudju from the Yidinji people and Councillor Rob Pyne, local and State officials proposed that the name of Blackfellow Creek be changed to honour Indigenous history and culture, providing more accurate representation of local Indigenous peoples.

 The creek was giving the name during the European invasion of the 19 century.
 However by the 21st century an increasing number of people were considering the name inappropriate.